-This research used resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. DOE.
+This research used resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy.
+We thank Gabriel Bester from the National Renewable Energy Laboratory, Golden, CO, for providing the nanowire computations data in Subsection 3.3.